 - Were either of the drivers texting, talking, or otherwise distracted by a device?

+No two auto accidents are the same.
 An experienced car accident attorney can help assess the many complex factors surrounding your accident and put together a solid case.